 The whole thing takes about 12-15mins but you get to see pretty much all of Vegas, the strip is not huge and even at the reduced airspeeds the choppers fly, there really isn’t much else to see.

 The experience is a typical Vegas Cheap Thrill.
-Get up, take it all in and back down to earth, with a lighter wallet, before you know it.
+Get up, take it all in, and back down to earth, with a lighter wallet, before you know it.
 But we don’t mean this as a bad thing.
 These trips are for many the absolute highlight of their Vegas trip.
-Vegas from the air is like nothing on earth and seeing it fro the air is a real-life experience.
+Vegas at night is like nothing on earth and seeing it from the air is a real lifetime experience.

 There are some inherent downsides to this tour, however, and it is not easily remedied.
 Vegas is the home of Gambling, but we “bet” you didn’t think you would be gambling when you booked your Helicopter tour!
 The problem is the Las Vegas Airspace is insanely busy, with 50+ helicopters doing tours of the strip every hour, along with constant arrivals and departures from McCarran, plus 2 other airports and a USAF Base all within a ten-mile radius, it is seriously busy up there.

 So the FAA keeps the Helicopter traffic simple.
 Any Las Vegas Strip Tours ALL take the same route.
 It does not matter which company you choose.
 They all head the same way.
 From McCarran, they head north with the strip on the left-hand side of the Chopper.
 At Downtown Vegas it’s a 180° turn and back down the opposite side of the strip, again with the strip to the left.